codepurse/flexi-state/README.md

 * 🔐 **Lightweight** - Minimal performance impact with a focus on efficiency
 * ⚡ **Flexible State Management**.
 Easily handle and manipulate complex state structures.
 * 🌎 **Middleware Integration**.
-Seamlessly incorporate custom logic for asynchronous actions, logging, and more.
+Seamlessly incorporate custom logic for actions, logging, and more.
 * 🎨 **Adaptable**.
 Tailor FlexiState to suit the unique needs of your projec.
 * 🗂️ **Efficient Performance**.
 Maintains speed and responsiveness, even in demanding scenarios.
 * 🏷️ **Easy to Use**.
 Intuitive API and declarative approach for straightforward state management.